monika/sfds-take-home/README.md

 #### To Review

-All commits to `master` branch are automatically deployed via Netlify to [mhoex-sfds-take-home.netlify.com](https://mhoex-sfds-take-home.netlify.com/)
+All commits to `master` are automatically deployed via Netlify to: [mhoex-sfds-take-home.netlify.com](https://mhoex-sfds-take-home.netlify.com/)

 ### Next Steps